vadistic/omdbapi-exercise/README.md

 ## Description

-Quick refresher exercise with nestjs & typeorm
+Simple moviedb api as a refresher exercise with nestjs & typeorm

 ## Installation